 Banco Santander SA (SAN), Spain’s largest lender, gained 1 percent after tumbling as much as 5.1 percent earlier.
 Italy’s UniCredit SpA slipped 0.2 percent, paring a loss that reached 7.5 percent.

 All 10 groups in the S&P 500 (SPXL1) fell as commodity shares had the biggest losses.
 Alcoa Inc., Microsoft Corp. and Citigroup Inc. dropped at least 1.4 percent, pacing declines among the largest companies.
 McDonald’s Corp.
-(MCD), the world’s largest restaurant chain, fell 2.9 percent after second-quarter profit trailed analysts’ projections as U.S. same-store sales (SPX) slowed.
+(MCD:US), the world’s largest restaurant chain, fell 2.9 percent after second-quarter profit trailed analysts’ projections as U.S. same-store sales (SPX) slowed.

 Better-than-forecast earnings are masking weaker sales growth in the quarter as U.S. companies improve margins to top estimates.
 Sales rose an average 3 percent among 123 members of the S&P 500 that have reported second-quarter results so far, according to data compiled by Bloomberg.
 Only 41 percent of the reported companies have topped analysts’ estimates on sales, while 73 percent have beaten on profit, the data show.

 The Chicago Board Options Exchange Volatility Index, known as the VIX (VIX), surged 14 percent to 18.60 for the biggest gain in a month.
 Europe’s VStoxx Index, which measures the cost of Euro Stoxx 50 Index option prices, jumped 16 percent to 28.08.